 Boutiques, department stores, shopping malls and supermarkets

-Boutiques, outlets and department stores in accordance to the new regulations introduced on 12 March are closed.
-However, supermarkets and stores selling food and grocery, as well as pharmacies and smaller drugstores are open daily with no reductions on opening hours.
+Boutiques, outlets and department stores are open from Monday to Sunday.
+Supermarkets and stores selling food and grocery, as well as pharmacies and smaller drugstores are open daily with no reductions on opening hours.
 Food and home products are restocked many times during the day every day, so there is no need to rush or to hurry.
 Also when shopping for food and grocery, please remember to keep the distance from other people, even when paying at the cash.

 Gyms, spas, swimming pools and sports centres